 McLean wonders if rock offers the same kind of salvation that faith once promised, and whether it can still deliver connection, meaning, or love.

-“Dancing real slow” evokes the tender innocence of early teen romance, grounded in the emotional power of music.
+“Dancing real slow” is all about the innocence of early teen romance, grounded in music’s power.

 Well, I know that you’re in love with him